bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--1 dozen oranges.
                1 lemon.
                2 pints of water.
-               1†oz. packet and a half of Swinbourne's or Nelson's opaque gelatine (in summer two packets).
+               1‡Ø∫. packet and a half of Swinbourne's or Nelson's opaque gelatine (in summer two packets).
-               Ω†lb. of lump sugar.
+               Ì†¨b. of lump sugar.

 _Method._--Soak the gelatine in the water with the thin rind of one lemon and three oranges.